ajuste/backstage/docs/playbook-running_locally.md

 * Backstage will be accessible under `http://localhost:7007`

 #### Run with same permission from prod:
+* If you are under arm64 architecture, then build image with: `DOCKER_DEFAULT_PLATFORM=linux/arm64 docker compose build`
 * Run docker compose following instructions from docker-compose section.
   * **Important:** Make sure `POSTGRES_HOST_AUTH_METHOD: trust`.
   is set on docker-compose file for db instance.